mario-learns/mario-learns/README.md

 -
 - 🌱 I’m currently learning ...
 SQL & Linux
 -
 - 💞️ I’m looking to collaborate on ...
-Anything that involves learning and developing skills
+Anything that involves learning and developing my contributive skills
 -
 - 📫 How to reach me ...
 Email: marioraya294@gmail.com |